 We are also advancing inupadenant, a next-generation adenosine A2A receptor antagonist tailored to overcome the specific adenosine-mediated immunosuppression found in tumor microenvironment, into proof-of concept trials following encouraging single-agent activity in Phase 1.
 We are investigating inupadenant in an open-label multi-arm Phase 1/2a clinical trial in adult cancer patients with advanced solid tumors.
 The single-agent dose-escalation and expansion portions of our Phase 1/2a clinical trial of inupadenant have demonstrated durable monotherapy antitumor activity in some patients with advanced solid tumors and safety consistent with previously reported results.
 As part of this monotherapy assessment of inupadenant, we identified a potential predictive biomarker and we have completed enrolling patients in the biomarker cohort of the ongoing Phase 1b/2a trial.
-We confirmed a partial response using inupadenant in monotherapy in a patient who had the highest level of the biomarker that we have recorded.
-We are also enrolling patients in the dose ranging part (Part 1) of an ongoing two-part Phase 2 trial in post-IO metastatic non-squamous non-small cell lung cancer (NSCLC) to evaluate the combination of inupadenant with platinum-doublet chemotherapy compared to standard platinum-doublet chemotherapy.
-We have completed enrollment in the safety evaluation portion of the clinical trial of inupadenant in combination with chemotherapy and with pembrolizumab, as well as the monotherapy expansion cohort in prostate cancer.
-We have completed enrollment in the Phase 2a trial evaluating inupadenant in combination with pembrolizumab in post-PD-1 melanoma and have decided to prioritize development of inupadenant in our ongoing study in combination with platinum-doublet chemotherapy in patients with chemo-naive NSCLC as we have determined that the post-PD-1 melanoma setting is not a path to accelerated approval.
-In addition, we are evaluating a salt form of inupadenant in a Phase 1 study.
+In addition, we are also enrolling patients in the dose escalation portion

+(Part 1) of the ongoing two-part Phase 2 trial in post-IO metastatic non-squamous NSCLC to evaluate the combination of inupadenant with platinum-doublet chemotherapy compared to standard platinum-doublet chemotherapy.

 EOS-984 is a clinical development program that targets a novel mechanism in the adenosine pathway.
-The Company completed Investigational New Drug Application-enabling activities, including toxicity studies, and has initiated enrolling patients in its Phase 1 trial of EOS-984.
+The Company completed Investigational New Drug Application-enabling activities, including toxicity studies, and is enrolling patients in its Phase 1 trial of EOS-984.

 Since our inception in August 2011, we have devoted substantially all of our resources to organizing and staffing our company, business planning, raising capital, conducting discovery and research activities, filing patent applications, identifying potential product candidates, undertaking preclinical studies and clinical trials and establishing arrangements with third parties for the manufacture of initial quantities of our product candidates and component materials.
 To date, we have financed our operations primarily through license and collaboration revenue generated through the GSK Collaboration Agreement and through our Initial Public Offering, or IPO.
-Through June 30, 2023, we had raised an aggregate of \$210.6 million of net proceeds from the IPO and \$177.1 million from the sale of preferred stock and received an up-front payment of \$625.0 million with respect to the GSK Collaboration Agreement.
-As of June 30, 2023, our principal sources of liquidity were cash and cash equivalents, which totaled \$216.2 million, and available-for-sale securities, which totaled \$461.3 million.
+Through September 30, 2023, we had raised an aggregate of \$210.6 million of net proceeds from the IPO and \$177.1 million from the sale of preferred stock and received an up-front payment of \$625.0 million with respect to the GSK Collaboration Agreement.
+As of September 30, 2023, our principal sources of liquidity were cash and cash equivalents, which totaled \$204.1 million, and available-for-sale securities, which totaled \$440.8 million.